utkarsh121/stock-analysis-app/README.md

 Create the directory structure as shown.
 Copy each file into its respective directory.
 Replace 'YOUR_API_KEY' in config.php with your actual AlphaVantage API key.
 Adjust the BASE_URL in config.php if necessary.
-Remember that this app is written with consderating nginx.
+Remember that this app is written with consderating nginx - use given nginx.conf as needed.
 Access the app through your web server, typically at http://<ip_address>

 This structure allows for easy expansion.
 You can add more controllers for different features, create additional service methods for new API endpoints, and expand the views as needed.